-The Amygdala is primarily responsible for the processing and regulation of emotional behavior - particularly fear/anxiety/aggression.
-Its role is crucial in the formation of Episodic Memory, specifically the emotional portion of the integrated representation.
+The amygdala is the brain’s threat-detection and emotional learning center.
+Its role is crucial in the formation of Episodic Memory, specifically the emotional component of integrated representations — emotionally arousing events are remembered better precisely because the amygdala modulates hippocampal consolidation via norepinephrine.

 Structure